 Use different pricing strategies

 Pricing can be a complicated subject and there are many strategies you can use.

 - Fair pricing – You want to price your products at a fair price so that you don’t lose out on any sales, but also so that you don’t undervalue the product by making it too cheap.
 Your goal is to find the right balance between getting as much money as possible while charging enough so people will still buy it (but not too high).

 - Consider competitors’ prices – It’s important that you consider what other sellers are charging for similar products and adjust accordingly.
 If they are charging more than you, consider lowering yours slightly to stay competitive; if they are charging less than you should consider raising yours slightly in order to maximize profits.

 - Dynamic pricing strategy – Not sure what price to charge for your product?
 Try using a dynamic pricing strategy where Amazon changes prices of certain items based on demand or other factors like competitor pricing data collected from third party services such as Jungle Scout (you’ll need this software first before setting up any kind of intel gathering tool).

 Invest in FBA shipping

 To make money on Amazon, you need to be able to ship your products quickly and efficiently.
-FBA shipping allows you to focus on growing your business while Amazon handles the logistics of getting your product from point A to point B. This way, you can focus on what’s important: growing your brand and building a loyal customer base.
+You can concentrate on expanding your business while Amazon handles the logistics of getting your product from point A to point B. This allows you to concentrate on what matters most: expanding your brand and cultivating a loyal consumer base.

 FBA also improves your seller rating, which is very important in an industry where one bad review can destroy all of your hard work.
 Plus, Prime members are more likely to trust sellers who offer free two-day shipping (or faster).